Beaulieu-sur-Mer, where I almost got killed by an avocado – twice. And not because of my allergies. But more on that later.

 Getting to Beaulieu-sur-Mer

 Beaulieu-sur-Mer is a quick train or bus ride from Nice, or a quick walk from Villefranche-sur-Mer.
-If I were staying in Nice and wanted to visit for a day, I’d take the No 100 bus to Villefranche (great views along the way), spend some time there, and then walk over to Beaulieu, taking either of the 2 routes I mentioned above.
+If I were staying in Nice and wanted to visit for a day, I’d take the No 15 or 100 bus to Villefranche (great views along the way), spend some time there, and then walk over to Beaulieu, taking either of the 2 routes I mentioned above.

 PS.
 If you love an image in this post that you don’t see in my store, and would like it as a print, just get in touch and let me know which image it is, and the size you would like.
 I’m always happy to make a custom print when possible.